projectsbyif/data-permissions-catalogue/_patterns/making-it-harder-to-use-sites-that-might-not-be-secure.md

 title: Making it harder to use sites that might not be secure

-category: Control access
+category: Share data

 images:
-- url: /images/access-through-letter.svg
+- url: /images/making-it-harder-to-use-sites-that-might-not-be-secure.svg

-alt: A person's hand hovers their mobile phone over a bar code in an energy bill.
+alt: A message on a computer screen that says 'Your connection is not private'.
+A button underneath the message says 'Back to safety'.

 advantages:
  - Guides users towards a safer course of action without them having to understand complex systems and technologies, like [Certificate Transparency](https://www.certificate-transparency.org/) for example.